daelvn/tildeath/README.md

 ### Filetype

 There's really no MIME filetype for this, although it would be rad.
-I'm using the standard, Homestuck-official `.~ATH` filetype.
+I'm using the standard, Homestuck-official `.~ATH` extension.
 At one point `.~ath` is used too, but you won't be able to load libraries with that extension.

 ### Lifetime